 Name of Complainant:

-Complainant's School and Class/Jo ob Title:
+Complainant's School and Class/Job Title:

 Address:

-Phone Number(s):
+Email Address: Phone Number(s):

-Name(s) of Parent/Legal Guardian i (if applicable):
+Name(s) of Parent/Legal Guardian (if applicable):

 Address:

-Phone Number(s):
+Email Address: Phone Number(s):

-1 clude but is not limited to incidents of discri, sexual misconduct/assault and bullying. iminatory
+Nature or Complaint: This may include but is not limited to incidents of discriminatory and sexual harassment, retaliation, sexual misconduct/assault and bullying.

 Dates of Alleged Incident(s):

-Names of the person(s) you are rep porting:
+Names of the person(s) you are reporting:

-ents of alleged misconduct; including where he any witnesses that may have information ditional pages if necessary.
+Please describe in detail the incidents of alleged misconduct; including where and when the incidents occurred.
+Please name any witnesses that may have information regarding the alleged misconduct.
+Attach additional pages if necessary.

-Please describe any past incidents additional page(s) if needed. that may be related to this complaint.
-Attack h
+Please describe any past incidents that may be related to this complaint.
+Attach additional page(s) if needed.

-I certify that the information provides to f my knowledge. ded in this report is true, correct and comple ete to the
+I certify that the information provided in this report is true, correct and complete to the best of my knowledge.

 Signature of Complainant Date

 Complaint Received By: Date